dzekelid/listening/_listings/npr/listeningv2history-get-openapi.md

 x-collection-name: NPR
 x-complete: 0
 info:
-  title: NPR Get a list of recommendations from a category of content from an organization
+  title: NPR Get recent ratings the logged-in user has submitted
-  description: This endpoint provides a list of recommendations from a category of
+  description: This endpoint provides the list of recently-rated audio recommendations
-    content from  an organization.
+    that the logged-in user has consumed.
+Some rated recommendations are filtered, such as sponsorship and donation.
   termsOfService: http://dev.npr.org/develop/terms-of-use
   contact:
     name: NPR One Enterprise Team